Hauer-Heinrich/hh_tt_address_places/README.md

 # hh_tt_address_places
 hh_tt_address_places is a TYPO3 extension.
-Use tt_address not only to manage / deliver personal addresses but also for locations / company addresses.
+Use tt_address not only to manage / deliver personal addresses but also for locations / company addresses incl. opening hours.

 ### Installation
 ... like any other TYPO3 extension [extensions.typo3.org](https://extensions.typo3.org/ "TYPO3 Extension Repository")